GameMossu/PenguinBoxGame/README.md

 # PenguinBoxGame
-A game with precise penguin and some awesome boxes.
+A game with a cute penguin and some awesome boxes.

 ## Instructions